IBS in Men: Why It's Underdiagnosed (and What to Do)

 Stress is real, and the gut-brain connection is a legitimate driver in IBS.
 But "it's just stress" as a conversation-ender has done more damage to male IBS patients than almost anything else.
 It lets the clinician off the hook, sends the patient home without a plan, and frames the condition as a personal failure of composure rather than a real diagnosis.

 Two things are true at once.
-Stress does worsen IBS symptoms through measurable biology (we go into this in stress, cortisol, and IBS flares).
+Stress does worsen IBS symptoms through measurable biology (more on this in stress, cortisol, and IBS flares).
 And IBS is a real gastrointestinal disorder with diagnostic criteria, evidence-based treatments, and a management framework that goes far beyond "calm down."
 Both can be named.
 The problem is when the first one is used to avoid doing the second.

-If you've been told your gut issues are stress and sent on your way, the correction isn't to insist stress has nothing to do with it.
-It's to insist that stress-driven IBS is still IBS, and still deserves a workup and a treatment plan.
+Being told your gut issues are stress and sent on your way doesn't mean insisting stress has nothing to do with it.
+It means insisting that stress-driven IBS is still IBS, and still deserves a workup and a treatment plan.

 What to do if you think you have IBS